labs13-how-to/backend/README.md

 create a .env file that includes the following:

-_ PORT - what port the server will run on
+- PORT - what port the server will run on
-_ HOST - set to "localhost" for "development" and "testing" environments _ DB_DEV - the name of the local PostgreSQL database cluster for development _ DB\*TEST - the name of the local PostgreSQL database cluster for testing
+- HOST - set to "localhost" for "development" and "testing" environments
+- DB_DEV - the name of the local PostgreSQL database cluster for development
+- DB_TEST - the name of the local PostgreSQL database cluster for testing

-- USER - the username set for your local PostgreSQL server _ PASS - the password set for your local PostgreSQL server _ JWT\*SECRET - the secret used to encode JSON Web Tokens
+- USER - the username set for your local PostgreSQL server
+- PASS - the password set for your local PostgreSQL server
+- JWT_SECRET - the secret used to encode JSON Web Tokens
-- CLOUDINARY\*CLOUD_NAME - the name given to your personal cloud
+- CLOUDINARY_CLOUD_NAME - the name given to your personal cloud
-- CLOUDINARY\*API_KEY - the api key provided by cloudinary
+- CLOUDINARY_API_KEY - the api key provided by cloudinary
 - CLOUDINARY_API_SECRET - the api secret provided by cloudinary
+- GOOGLE_CLIENT_ID - The client ID provided by google after successfully registering the project on the google API console
+- GOOGLE_CLIENT_SECRET - The client secret provided by google after successfully registering the project on the google API console
+- BE_URL - The localhost url or the deployed application url: http://localhost:5000 or https://lambda-how-to.herokuapp.com

 ## Contributing